 3. Christmas in Palm Springs, California

 Looking for a great Christmas destination?
 Consider Palm Springs, California!
 Daytime temperatures are in the balmy 70s here, and snow is a rarity on the desert floor.
-But that doesn’t mean it’s not one of the best places to go for Christmas.
+But that doesn’t mean it’s not one of the best places to go in the US for Christmas.

 The city kicks off its California Christmas season with the annual Festival of Lights parade, complete with Santa Claus, marching bands, and floats decorated with holiday lights.
 Held in downtown Palm Springs in early December, it’s an event you won’t want to miss.